Telemedicine, Virtual Primary Care, Virtual Mental Health | Resources, Advice & More

 • Just feel like you need to talk with someone.
 Trust yourself.

-Short-term therapy can address a variety of issues, including depression, anxiety, work/life stress, relationships, substance use, grief and more.
+Virtual therapy can address a variety of issues, including depression, anxiety, work/life stress, relationships, substance use, grief and more.

-How First Stop Health Short-Term Therapy works.
+How First Stop Health virtual therapy works.

+First Stop Health virtual therapy is confidential care provided by your employer.
 You will work with your therapy to gain the tools and skills you need to feel better.
 The number of visits you have will depend upon your progress and level of need.
 In some cases, a therapist may evaluate that you would benefit from longer term therapy.